 Section 15.
 “Owner” shall mean and refer to the record owner, whether one or more persons or entities, of fee simple title to any Lot, including contract sellers, but excluding Declarant and those having such interest merely as security for the performance of an obligation.

 Section 16.
-“Property” shall mean and refer to that certain real property herein described on Schedule A, and such additions thereto as may hereafter be brought within the jurisdiction of the Association, all of which may be designated as Westlake at Mill Mount, Sections 2, 4 and 5 or Westlake at Mill Mount, Phase 2.
-The Property may be more specifically described by certain subdivision plats to be recorded in the Clerk’s Office with deeds or “Supplementary Declarations” executed and acknowledged by the Declarant.
-The Property is zoned to include fifty-six (56) lots and the Declarant anticipates subdividing the Property in accordance with the zoning into fifty-six (56) lots by sections or phases, including with each such section or phase, the Common Area contained in such section or phase.
+“Property” shall mean and refer to that certain real property herein described on Schedule A, and such additions thereto as may hereafter be brought within the jurisdiction of the Association, all of which may be designated as being a part of the Westlake at Mill Mount subdivision.
+The Property may be more specifically described by certain subdivision plats recorded in the Clerk’s Office with deeds or “Supplementary Declarations” executed and acknowledged by the Declarant.
+The Property is zoned to include one hundred three (103) lots with the Common Area contained in all or some such sections or phases.

 Section 16.
-“Public Roads” shall mean and refer to the entire platted right of way for the public roads on the Property as described on the subdivision plats, together with such additional public roads as may be hereafter dedicated to serve such additional real property as may be added by Supplemental Declaration.
+“Public Roads” shall mean and refer to the entire platted right of way for the public roads on the Property as described on the subdivision plats of Westlake at Mill Mount, together with such additional public roads as may be hereafter dedicated to serve such additional real property as may be added by Supplemental Declaration.

 Section 17.
 “Recreational Facilities” shall mean and refer to the lake to which the Members paying Assessments shall have an easement for use and enjoyment, the parcel of land which shall be dedicated as common area abutting the lake for access and recreational purposes any land, buildings, structures, docks, associated personal property, and other amenities and related supporting equipment and improvements, which are initially privately owned by Declarant, its successors and assigns, and which will be conveyed to the Association as part of the Common Area.